BooZz0612/B2oZz/README.md

 - 👋 Hi, I’m B2oZz.
-- 👀 I’m member of NoRules.
+- 👀 I’m Leader of NoRules.
 - 🌱
-- 💞️ I’m love Chann.
+- 💞️

 <!---
 B2oZz/B2oZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.